How Does a Business Owner Choose Between a 1099 vs. W2 Employee?

 What’s the Difference Between 1099 Independent Contractors vs. W2 Employees?

-The main difference between W2 employees and 1099 contractors is that 1099 contractors are hired for specific projects or tasks.
+As stated previously in this post, the main difference between W2 employees and 1099 contractors is that 1099 contractors are hired for specific projects or tasks.
 W2 employees have a full-time job with the company, and benefits often come with that position.

 Employers withhold income tax from federal, state, and local governments and other taxes from the employee’s paycheck and have more say over the employee’s work at the company.